Remote Learning Policy

 Monitoring the school’s approach to providing remote learning to ensure education remains as high quality as possible

-Ensuring that staff are certain that remote learning systems are appropriately secure, for both data protection and safeguarding reasons
+Ensuring that staff are confident that remote learning systems are appropriately secure, for both data protection and safeguarding reasons

 Processing personal data